 Recent highlights include winning a Philip and Dorothy Green Young Artist award for Making Music UK (2021-23), and being a joint recipient of the Len Lickorish Memorial Prize for the String Player of Promise in the strings category of the Royal Overseas League Annual Music Competition (2022).
 Madeleine has given performances of major violin and viola concertos with numerous British orchestras, and, having gained a reputation as one of the UK’s leading chamber musicians, she is regularly invited to perform at concert series and festivals across the UK.

 Passionate about the collective musical experience of orchestral playing, Madeleine enjoys regular work with the London Symphony Orchestra, Collegium, Britten Sinfonia, Fantasia Orchestra, Echo Ensemble and Piccadilly Sinfonietta.
-She co-led the National Youth Orchestra of Great Britain as a teenager, and was concertmaster of all the Royal Academy of Music orchestras, including the Royal Academy Opera Orchestra as a first-year undergraduate.
+She co-led the National Youth Orchestra of Great Britain as a teenager, and was leader of all the Royal Academy of Music orchestras, including the Royal Academy Opera Orchestra as a first-year undergraduate.
 She is now co-founder and leader of Seida Ensemble, a brand new, unconducted string orchestra made up of exciting young musicians from London and Europe.

 Madeleine was a scholarship student at the Royal Academy of Music in London from 2015-21, where she studied under professors Maureen Smith, Tasmin Little and Michael Foyle (violin), Garfield Jackson and Martin Outram (viola).
 During her time as a student she won all the major prizes for her instruments: the Theodore Holland Viola Prize (2016), the Winifred Small Prize for Solo Violin (2020) and the Martin/Hooton Violin Concerto Prize (2021).
 The latter led to her directing and performing as soloist with the Academy String Orchestra in a recording of Mendelssohn’s Concerto in D minor for Violin and String Orchestra.
 She led two prize-winning string quartets, and was invited to perform with Joanna MacGregor and Adrian Brendel in the Academy Piano Festival in 2018.